-The game was played in our club house and so we were able to set up a few days in advance.
+The game was played using Bolt Action rule set and played in our club house.
+This allowed us to set up a few days in advance.

 We utilised all of the tables.
 This gave us a table area of 452sq feet.

 The boards and a lot of the scenery is custom made, or should I say Andy made.

 The main base is made in sections.
 The bocage again is hand made in different lengths and with a few little feature areas.